cirosantilli/linux-cheat/ubuntu/apt-get.md

 The list of all packages can be found at: <http://packages.ubuntu.com/>

-TODO PPAs vs Universe?
-Guess: universe passes some selection, PPAs no?
+PPAs vs Universe: universe passes some selection form Canonical, PPAs don't.

 ##Pre-installed